 Your own personality should play a part in choosing a mount.
 Are you comfortable with instruments that require tools and a head for numbers to set up and use?
 Or are you looking for the astronomical equivalent of a point-and-shoot camera?
 A Dobsonian can be set up in the time it took to read this paragraph.
 An equatorial mount can take a bit longer if you want to get the most out of its features.
 Computerized "smart scopes," which promise easy object-finding, are actually the most complicated to deploy.

-We've already covered a lot of ground, and hopefully the tech talk you may get from a salesperson or stargazer will now make more sense.
-But a few topics remain before we can set you loose on your hunt.
+We've already covered a lot of ground in our telescope buying guide, and hopefully the tech talk you may get from a salesperson or stargazer will now make more sense.
+But a few telescope buying guide topics remain before we can set you loose on your hunt.
 Most of us picture the big things when we think of a telescope, and those stand out in catalogs and ads.
 But just as you can't drive a car off the lot without the keys, there are little essentials you'll need to use a telescope to journey among the stars.

 Eyepieces come in a bewildering variety of designs with exotic names.
 Generally speaking, the more expensive an eyepiece, the more lens elements it has.
 Complex multi-element designs can give a very wide field of view, and they also can compensate somewhat for the aberrations that plague "fast" (low f/ratio) objectives.
 By contrast, many amateurs find that simpler, older designs like Kellners, Plössls, and Orthoscopics suffice for use on "slow" (high f/ratio) telescopes, such as the once-universal 6-inch f/8 Newtonian reflector.

 Most telescopes come supplied with one or two eyepieces.
 Ideally, you'd like to have a set that spans a range of magnifications.
 You can expect to spend anywhere from $40 to $250 on a good eyepiece.